- Small Business Blog

 7 options for a business loan with no revenue

-A traditional bank term loan is generally a great option given its reasonable interest rates and long repayment terms.
-That said, applying for one may be slightly challenging – even for business owners with plenty of revenue – given their qualification criteria.
+A traditional bank term loan is generally a great option given its comparatively reasonable interest rates and long repayment terms.
+That said, applying for one may be slightly challenging, especially for business owners with minimal revenue, given the qualification criteria.

 2. Equipment financing